 Network lags are easy to fix, to be honest, so let us look at what you should do here.
 We recommend troubleshooting the network.

-Also, check if any programs running in the background might be using too much bandwidth.
+Also, check if any programs are running in the background that might be using too much bandwidth.

 3] How to fix Client lag

-When it comes down to the client lag issue, this has to do with the game itself.
-You should visit the Video Settings area of the game and make a few changes here and there.
+When it comes to the client lag issue, this is primarily due to the game itself.
+You should visit the Video Settings area of the game and make a few adjustments as needed.

 For example, you should set Particle Effects to minimal, turn off Entity Shadows, set the Entity Distance to around 50 percent, turn off VSync, and turn off Biome Blend.
 You can also choose to turn off Clouds if you so wish.